XZiar/RayRenderer/Nailang/README.md

 **Operators have no precedence**, so you need to add a pair of parentheses manually.
 Eg, `(a*b)+c`, `(1+(2))`.

+**Short-circuit evaluation not supportted currently**, in order to simplify the code.

 ### Expression

 An expression is in fact an AST node, usually comes with an [operator](#operator).
 An expression can also be a leaf of another operator, which make expression set a tree.